Skip to content

 ts

-import { createLocalTransport } from '@akashjs/sync';
+import { createLocalTransport } from '@akashjs/runtime';

 const transport = createLocalTransport();